aws-samples/serverless-eda-insurance-claims-processing/README.md

 There should be an option to upload car image with damage.
 ![damage](images/damage.png)

-At this point if you COLOR_DETECT_API returns red color, then you will again see a fraud detection event as your policy has registered a green car:
+At this point if you document processing returns red color, then you will again see a fraud detection event as your policy has registered a green car:

 ```json
 {